 The cost of accommodation and other living costs are not included within your course fees.
 More information on the cost of accommodation can be found in our accommodation pages.

 This course is now full.
-Applications to start in January 2022 will open after January 2021.
+You will be able to apply to start in January 2023 in early 2022.

 Applying for a place on the course